dtempx/syphonx/documentation/faq.md

 In this case these two examples will produce identical results.
 However more complex scenarios may require breaking it down to seperate selectors.

-# Is there a way to extract a substring from selected text?
+# Is there a way to extract a substring from the selected text?
 A regular expression can be used by adding an `extract` method to a selector which extracts text from the jQuery result.

 Here's an example that extracts the matching word after the text of *"color: "* within any selected `<div>` element.